joakimkistowski/HTTP-Load-Generator/README.md

 * Simple Arrival Rate File (.txt)
 * Simple Arrival Rate File (.csv)

 To get files of this format, right click on a _.dlim_ model's file in the Eclipse Package Explorer, then select _Generate Time Stamps_.
 A dialog with export options appears and our two supported options should be among them.
-In the following dialog, you get to pick the sampling interval, this is the interval at which LIMBO samples the arrival rate curve and is also the interval at which the HTTP Load Generator re-adjusts the arrival rate and reports results.
+In the following dialog, you get to pick the sampling interval, this is the interval at which LIMBO samples the arrival rate and is also the interval at which the HTTP Load Generator re-adjusts the arrival rate and reports results.
 It can be freely configured, but an interval of 1 is recommended.

 If you do not wish to use LIMBO (you should, though) you can also speficy the arrival rates manually.
 The format of the file is a simple CSV format with the first column being the middle time stamp of each scheduling interval and the second column being the load intensity.
-Intervals must always have the step (e.g. always increment by 1) and you may not skip any!
+Intervals must always have the same step (e.g. always increment by 1) and you may not skip any!

 Example: